igrishaev/blog/_posts/2025-08-09-clojure-println.md

 in a cycle.
 Under the hood, each `.write` Java invocation is synchronized so no one can interfere when a certain chunk of characters is being printed.

-But then multiple threads print something in a cycle, **they do interfere**.
+But when multiple threads print something in a cycle, **they do interfere**.
 For example, one thread prints "processing item" and before it prints "1", another thread prints "processing item".
 At this moment, you have "processing itemprocessing item" on your screen.